Usability testing: Methods

-Hallway testing

-Hallway testing, also known as guerrilla usability, is a quick and cheap method of usability testing in which people — such as those passing by in the hallway — are asked to try using the product or service.
-This can help designers identify "brick walls," problems so serious that users simply cannot advance, in the early stages of a new design.
-Anyone but project designers and engineers can be used (they tend to act as "expert reviewers" because they are too close to the project).
+Guerrilla Usability Testing

+Guerrilla usability testing, also known as hallway testing or pop-up research, is a quick and cheap method of usability testing that consists of short informal interviews in public spaces that are frequented by people most likely to use your product or service.

+This unorthodox method is primarily used in the early stages of a design process to receive direct and immediate feedback from a wide cross-section of the general public; significantly cutting the cost and testing time required in traditional testing.
+Guerrilla testing can help designers to identify core usability problems with the product and target "specific user groups that may be difficult to reach - for example, care home residents, homeless people or A level students."

 This type of testing is an example of convenience sampling and thus the results are potentially biased.
+Limitations of this method can include: in-comprehensive data, lack of willing participants, or needing to be paired with other methods of usability testing to produce more detailed results.

 Remote usability testing

 In a scenario where usability evaluators, developers and prospective users are located in different countries and time zones, conducting a traditional lab usability evaluation creates challenges both from the cost and logistical perspectives.
 These concerns led to research on remote usability evaluation, with the user and the evaluators separated over space and time.
-Remote testing, which facilitates evaluations being done in the context of the user's other tasks and technology, can be either synchronous or asynchronous.
+Remote testing, which facilitates evaluations being done in the context of the user's other tasks and technology, can be either synchronous (moderated) or asynchronous (unmoderated).
 The former involves real time one-on-one communication between the evaluator and the user, while the latter involves the evaluator and user working separately.
+The increasing need for remote testing stems from its capacity to improve accessibility to essential services and communication for individuals with limited mobility, due to factors-such as susceptibility to illness, disability, or limited transportation resources.
 Numerous tools are available to address the needs of both these approaches.

+Synchronous (moderated) usability testing methodologies involve video conferencing or employ remote application sharing tools such as WebEx.
+WebEx is a commonly used technology to conduct a synchronous remote usability test.
+This form of remote testing allows for real-time communication between moderators and participants, which is valuable to older adults or individuals who are homebound due to health, mobility, or environmental conditions.
+Unlike traditional usability testing, remote is able to reach participants who deal with the complications listed.
+As dependency on remote services such as telemedicine, online shopping, and remote banking continue to grow, moderated remote usability testing plays a crucial role in ensuring these technologies meet the needs of high-risk populations while being cost-efficient.